Josh Hart: Senior

-Coming into his senior season, Hart's Wildcats were projected to win the Big East by the coaches and he was named Preseason Player of the Year.
+Coming into his senior season, Hart's Wildcats were projected to win the Big East by the coaches, and he was named Preseason Player of the Year.
 He was named to the Associated Press preseason All-America team on November 2, 2016.

 In November Hart scored a then-career high 30 points vs Wake Forest in a 96–77 win at the Charleston Classic.
 On December 10, Hart scored a career-high 37 points along with 11 rebounds and four assists in a 74–66 win over Notre Dame to push No. 1 Villanova to a 10–0 record.

-On March 11, 2017, in the regular season finale versus Creighton Bluejays Hart scored 29 points in a 74–60 win.
-Unlike the previous season, Hart's Villanova career would end in disappointment, when Bronson Koenig outgunned Hart and the other Wildcats while leading the Wisconsin Badgers to a 65–62 victory in the 2nd round in the Tournament.
+On March 11, 2017, in the regular season finale versus Creighton, Hart scored 29 points in a 74–60 win.
+Unlike the previous season, Hart's Villanova career would end in disappointment, when Bronson Koenig outgunned Hart and the other Wildcats while leading Wisconsin to a 65–62 victory in the second round in the NCAA tournament.

 On January 19, 2022, Hart's number 3 jersey was retired by the Wildcats.